17th November 2011, 01:47 PM

 Chapter Two: Lake Verity

-As the two neared the entrance to the gate they were quick to hide.
-Standing at the entrance two men, each with green bowl cuts while wearing strange clothing.
+As the two neared the entrance to the gate, they were quick to hide.
+Standing at the entrance were two men, each with green bowl cuts and were wearing strange clothes.
 They were both dressed in black and white with a strange yellow G on their chests.
-Standing before them where two people, one an elderly man wearing a brown overcoat.
+Standing before them were two people, one was an elderly man wearing a brown overcoat.
 He had a white moustache, along with relatively short white hair.
 At his side was a girl wearing a bright red coat.
 She had long blue hair and a white hat atop, along with a long white scarf around her neck.
 Listening closely from their hiding spot behind a few trees they could overhear the conversation.

 “Sorry, boss’s orders, nobody is allowed in while he carries out his research.
 He’s afraid the presence of others will affect the results.”

 “This won’t take long, we forgot something important.
-We have to get it back.”
+We have to get it ba-”

 “Sorry, no can do, you’ll just have to wait.”

 “Listen here!
-We were in the Lake before you goons showed up and now you’re telling us we can’t go back to get something?!
+We were at the Lake before you goons showed up and now you’re telling us we can’t go back to get something?!
 Nobody owns this lake, it’s a public area!
-Would you let us through already!”
+Would you let us through alrea-”

 “Dawn!
 You know better, we will simply have to wait until they are done before we are able to enter.”

 The man simply walked away then, leaving the lake.
-Flash let out a sigh of relief and turned to his friend, Chaos continued to stand there shaking.
-He suddenly fell to his knees and began to vomit.
+Flash let out a sigh of relief and turned to his friend.
+Chaos continued to stand there shaking.
+Suddenly, he fell to his knees and began to vomit.
 Flash flinched and took a step back, he had never seen him do that, “A-Are you okay?!”